BLACK KNIGHT TRANSFORMER

 Missions and Capabilities: Casualty Evacuation

 The Black Knight Transformer is the world’s first roadable vertical takeoff and landing vehicle.
 This capability provides it with a new set of missions that could not previously be performed.
-As a casualty evacuation platform, the vehicle can land in a safe landing zone away from enemy fire and then drive to a wounded soldier so that he does not have to be carried, reducing danger to other soldiers.
+As a rescue platform, the vehicle can land in a safe landing zone and then drive to a casualty so that he does not have to be carried.

 Missions and Capabilities: Cargo Resupply